AbhinavGupta2002/Personal_Website_2/README.md

 # Personal Website 2.0

-## This is the latest hgihly responsive personal website that I have developed from scratch.
+## This is the latest highly responsive personal website that I have developed from scratch.

 ## Tools and Packages used to develop the website: